nkp-google/compressor-head-android/README.md

 ***Via your own android smartphone.***

  - Enable [USB Debugging](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) on your phone.

+ - Install drivers for your smartphone from manufacturer's website.

- - Install the app with adb
+ - Install the app with adb (Android Debud Bridge).
  ```
  adb start-server	# Start the adb server
  adb devices		# Check your device is available